- Competitive Analysis

 Because local customers rely on the internet to find information about your business.

 Because local business searches often are based on geographic factors, organic SEO isn’t enough to rank, especially if your competitors are engaging in local SEO.
 Local SEO increases visibility for businesses interested in ranking for geographically-related searches.

-In the search results, there are usually two distinct sections dominating the top half of the search results page: paid ads and the local pack.
-With the right local SEO strategy, you should be at the top of this local pack for the best CTR since many users with local search intent use that map and the reviews to choose a business.
+In the search results, there are usually two distinct sections dominating the top half of the search results page: paid ads and the local pack (the map listings).
+About 86% of people use these map listings to find the location of a business.
+With the right local SEO strategy, you should be at the top of this local pack for local searches related to your business.

 Local Searches are More People-Centric

 Why is Local SEO taking over?
 Because local searches are more people-centric than organic search results, meaning it’s more customized for each user.
 Nowadays, Google searches are all about local “near me” searches.